p4lsec/iCoT/README.md

 3. Open Pythonista, Click External Files > Open > Folder
 4. Select the iCoT folder

+If this doesn't work, just copy and paste the code over into a new folder in Pythonista.
+Be sure you have iCoT.py and iCoT.conf in the same folder.

 ## Configure

 Open iCoT.conf, and modify the fields as appropriate.
 Be sure takip and takport and the IP address and port for your FreeTAKServer.